100yann/Bash-Git-Commands/linux.md

 ### Working with files
+There are 3 types of files:
+1. Regular - images, scripts, configuration / data files
+2. Directory - folders
+3. Special Files:
+   3.1.
+Character Files - devices under the /dev directory, such as the mouse and keyboard 3.2.
+Block Files - hard disks and RAM
+   3.3.
+Links - Hard Links and Soft Links
+   3.4.
+Socket Files
+   3.5.
+Named Pipes

 - rm - remove file
 - file X - returns X's file type
 - touch - create a file